ViviFeathers/558Basic/README.md

 I created a data cleaning function that removes confusing columns and keep brand, name, product_type, price, currency, rating, description, image_link columns.
-It also omits records with missing price or 0.0 as price value, and removes carriage returns from the name and description column.
-Additionally, it converts price to numeric values, rounds them to two decimal places and standardizes them as US dollars according to their currency name.(CAD x 0.73, GBP x 1.22, if currency is missing, I take it as USD by default).
+It also omits records with missing price or “0.0” as price value, and removes carriage returns from the name and description column.
+Additionally, it converts price to numeric values, rounds them to two decimal places and standardizes them as US dollars according to their currency name (CAD x 0.73, GBP x 1.22, if currency is missing, I take it as USD by default).

 ``` r